OpenIndiana/oi-docs/docs/handbook/systems-administration.md

 Instead of a user, we can assign a group, so that anyone belonging to the group has access to the relevant command.

----

-Example: Create a group that can issue several superuse commands, and assign the group to several users.
+Example: Create a group that can issue several superuser commands, and assign the group to several users.

 First create the group using the `groupadd` command.
 Then add user 'whoever' to